 Transforming your Roman blinds can be a game-changer for your window decor and it’s simple with our handy guide.
 In just a few steps you can customise your window treatments to perfectly suit your style and window dimensions.

-Roman blinds are one of the most popular blind options because they not only have an elegant and timeless appeal, but they provide excellent coverage from sunlight, and privacy from prying neighbours.
+Roman blinds are one of the most popular blind options because they not only have an elegant and timeless appeal, but they provide excellent coverage from sunlight and privacy from prying neighbours.
 Roman blinds, like all types of blinds, come in multiple sizes and widths, but some windows simply do not conform to standard sizing.

-If you’re finding it near impossible to find the style of Roman blind you desire in the size you need to fit your window, you’ve likely contemplated whether or not it’s possible to alter a large blind to suit your requirements.
+If you’re finding it impossible to find the style of Roman blind you desire in the size you need to fit your window, you’ve likely contemplated whether or not it’s possible to alter a large blind to suit your requirements.
 The short answer is yes, it is not so straightforward and a certain level of sewing skills is required, however, it can be done.
 In this guide, we will explore the ways you can customise and alter Roman blinds to suit your unique style and window requirements.

 You will need:

 - Tape measure

 - Hand saw

 Adjusting the Width